Nissan ZEOD RC: Drivetrain

 The ZEOD RC was equipped with a Nissan DIG-T R 1.5-liter three-cylinder turbocharged gasoline engine.
-The engine produced 400bhp despite weighing only 40kg.
-The two electric motors had a combined output of 220kW.
-The lithium ion batteries had a capacity of 12.4kWh.
+The engine produced 400 bhp despite weighing only 40 kg.
+The two electric motors had a combined output of 220 kW.
+The lithium-ion batteries had a capacity of 12.4 kWh.

 Lawsuit

 The similarity of the ZEOD RC (and the BladeGlider concept road car) to the DeltaWing prompted a lawsuit, filed on 22 November 2013, by the DeltaWing consortium (Don Panoz and Chip Ganassi) against Ben Bowlby and Nissan for "damages and injunctive relief arising out of theft of confidential and proprietary information, misappropriation of trade secrets, breach of contracts, unjust enrichment, fraud, and negligent misrepresentation."
 The lawsuit was settled out of court for confidential terms in March 2016.